 8. We will need the dry ingredient (flour, rice flour, sugar) bowl as the base.
 Now take the 1st batch of coconut milk and pour all into the dry ingredient.
 Slowly using your hand (old-fashioned way ma) stir the batter for awhile.
 Then add the whisked egg little by little.
 You don’t want to pour all as it can be difficult to stir the dry and liquid nicely.
 I guess you can use an electronic beater.
 I have never try it so I don’t know how the end result will look like.

-9. Finally after you’ve poured all the whisked egg into the batter and the batter is well blended, it’s time to bring out your 2nd batch of coconut milk.
+9. Finally after you’ve pour all the whisked egg into the batter and the batter is well blended, it’s time to bring out your 2nd batch of coconut milk.

 10. Now this is the difficult part.
 You have to judge yourself whether this batter is thick.
 If yes, pour some of the 2nd batch coconut milk and stir again.
 If you judge the batter is okay, then put the batter through the sieve.